soras/EstTimexCorpora/scripts/readme.md

   * `tml_conv_utils.py` -- utilities for converting corpus texts to EstNLTK's Text objects;
   * `preprocessing.py` -- preprocessing with segmentation fixes required by TimexTagger;

+## Data conversion to/from Brat [for EVENT & TLINK annotation]

+  * `convert_ERY2012_json_to_brat.py`

+    Converts EstNLTK's JSON files in the folder `../ERY2012_v1_6_json` to [Brat](https://brat.nlplab.org) documents and annotation files and places into the folder `../ERY2012_v1_6_BRAT`.
+Annotation files will have TIMEX annotations and configuration for (TimeML-based) EVENT, ENTITY and TLINK annotation.

+  * `convert_BRAT_to_estnltk_json.py`

+    Converts manually annotated [Brat](https://brat.nlplab.org) documents (`*.txt, *.ann files`) back to EstNLTK's json files that have 'events', 'timexes', 'entities', 'tlinks' and 'event_arguments' annotation layers.
+Names of the input folder and output folder must be given as command line arguments, see the header of the script for details.